 LogViewPlus gathers information about your log files by parsing the log entries.
 It does this by identifying a log file by name and pairing it with a parser.
-You can associate a parser with a log file by going to Settings -> Parser Mappings.
+You can associate a parser with a log file in the Parser Mapping settings.

-Once you have determined the pattern you want to use to identify your log files, you need to determine the appropriate parser to process your log files.
+Once you have determined the file name pattern you want to use to identify your log files, you need to determine the appropriate parser to process your log files.
 By default LogViewPlus has six different parsers:

 Basic Parser - This is the default parser for LogViewPlus.
 No configuration is necessary.
 It is useful when viewing log files that generally conform to the Apache Log4 standard.
 This parser is not appropriate for more complex log files or when speed is a concern.

 Pattern Parser - For most log files, this is the parser you want to use.
 It is fast and provides you with the maximum amount of information.
-Unfortunately, it requires a bit of configuration.
 To learn more, start with the Pattern Parser section and then read more about the Conversion Specifiers including Specifier Basics and the Date Specifier.

 JSON Parser - Are your log files in a custom JSON format?
 If so, this is the parser for you.

 XML Parser - Are your log files in a custom XML format?
 If so, this is the parser for you.

 DSV Parser - The Delimiter Separated Value Parser is for log files in a delimited format, such as comma, tab or pipe separated values.
 For example, if your log file is also a CSV file.

 Of course, if none of the provided parsers suit your needs, you can consider writing your own log parser.